 - Health and Behavioral analytics

-To detect abnormal network behavior, you must know what normal behavior looks like.
-Behavioral analytics tools automatically discern activities that deviate from the norm.
-Your security team can then better identify indicators of compromise that pose a potential problem and quickly remediate threats.
+To detect abnormal network behaviour, you must know what normal behaviour looks like.
+Behavioural analytics tools automatically discern activities that deviate from the norm.
+Your security team can then better identify indicators of compromise that pose a potential problem and quickly immediate threats.

 Organizations must make sure that their staff does not send sensitive information outside the network.
 Data loss prevention, or DLP, technologies can stop people from uploading, forwarding, or even printing critical information in an unsafe manner.

 Email gateways are the number one threat vector for a security breach.
 Attackers use personal information and social engineering tactics to build sophisticated phishing campaigns to deceive recipients and send them to sites serving up malware.
 An email security application blocks incoming attacks and control outbound messages to prevent the loss of sensitive data.

 Firewalls put up a barrier between your trusted internal network and interested outside networks, such as the Internet.
 They use a set of defined rules to allow or block traffic.
 A firewall can be hardware, software, or both.
 Cisco offers unified threat management (UTM) devices and threat-focused next-generation firewalls.

 An intrusion prevention system (IPS) scans network traffic to actively block attacks.
 Cisco Next-Generation IPS (NGIPS) appliances do this by correlating huge amounts of global threat intelligence to not only block malicious activity but also track the progression of suspect files and malware across the network to prevent the spread of outbreaks and reinfection.